firepear/mpcf/README.rst

 ==================================

-If you use mpd/mpc to listen to your music, mpcf will let you add facets (cross-cutting classifications) to your music collection.
-For instance, I have facets for locations (Atlanta bands, etc.), for music origin (things I ripped from vinyl), and so on (bands I've seen live).
-Views like this do not fit into existing ID3 implementations.
+If you use mpd/mpc to listen to your music, mpcf will let you add facets — cross-cutting classifications — to your music collection.
+For instance, I have facets for locations (Atlanta bands), for music origin (things I ripped from vinyl), and so on (bands I've seen live).

 Tracks can, of course, be tagged with arbitrary numbers of facets.

-It is assumed that your music is organized by directory in some useful manner; tagging tracks operates on whole directory subtrees.
+It is assumed that your music is organized by directory in some useful manner (*e.g.* :code:`musicdir/artist/album`) as tagging of tracks operates on directory subtrees.

 ::

-    # initialize db, or get a quick status report
+    # first run; set music directory and initialize db
-    $ mpcf
+    $ mpcf -musicdir=/path/to/mpd/musicdir

-    # tag files in subtree DIRECTORY with FACET
+    # tag all files in subtree DIRECTORY with FACET (DIRECTORY should
+    # be relative to musicdir)
     $ mpcf -tag [DIRECTORY] [FACET]
-    # show extant facets
-    $ mpcf -facets

     # add all files with FACET to playlist
     $ mpcf -get [FACET] | mpc add

-    # scan musicdir for new/modified files
+    # update and sweep mcpf db
     $ mpcf -scan

+See :code:`'mcpf -h'` for (slightly) more capabilities.

 Applying tags is idempotent, so don't worry about whether something has or has not already been tagged.

-If a file's location changes _or_ if the file itself changes but is in the same location, then tags will stick with the file.
-If a file moves *and* changes, however, it will be seen as new (have no tags associated with it), requiring a sync.
+If a file's location changes *or* if the file itself changes but is in the same location, then tags will stick with the file when :code:`'mcpf -scan'` is run.
+However, if a file moves *and* changes, it will be seen as new and no longer have tags associated with it.

+mpcf's database is stored at :code:`MUSICDIR/.mpcf.db`, so if you backup your music directory, the db should be backed up as well.

+There are plans to add (slightly) richer functionality and more polish, but the db format is likely stable.

-* Current version: 0.3.0 (2015-01-25)
+* Current version: 0.5.1 (2015-01-27)

 * `Issue tracker <https://firepear.atlassian.net/browse/MPCF>`_